Exceltior/henriquedias-source/content/general/github-widget-wordpress.markdown

 To build this plugin we used the marvelous [GitHub API](https://api.github.com/) but there was a simple problem: calls per hour.
 GitHub's API is limited to 60 calls per hour without login, I think.

 To workaround that "problem", we made use of WordPress options to cache the information.
 By default, the cache is cleaned each 5 minutes to make sure you don't have problems.
-It can be changes.
+It can be changed.

 If you don't want to use the cache, set the option to 0 minutes.
 But if you do that, you should use a token so you don't have problems with the limit of calls.
 The code is **open source** on [GitHub](https://github.com/refactors/github-profile-widget).